ferflorez/hello-world/README.md

 Back in the years, I used to fancy new systems ideas.
 Now, I'll try to transform them to real code.

 Take care.

+with this version of the project the stream vendor will have a flow volume control feature.